NoBlankSpace/NoBlankSpace.github.io/docs/_posts/2024-01-25-spatial-design-trend-or-antitrend.markdown

 date:   2024-01-25
 ---

+*There is enough hype in spatial software to call it a trend by now.
+Especially with the Apple Vision Pro launch, anyone could be certain it will become more prevalent much sooner than later.
+However, what it represents today - in expression and creativity - seems more like the antitrend to linear / overly structured / inexpressive paradigm of long-form content we have today.
+An antitrend is an opposition to current trends, rather than a trend that stands on its own.*

 I’m not convinced that spatial software is solving the problem of inadequacy in todays interfaces.
 I’m not even sure if it’s figured out the problem it’s addressing.
 I’ve never created a “knowledge graph” in my notebooks.
 I don’t think I’d use infinite paper much either - I get lost easily.

 <img src="/assets/images/sane-spatial-example.png" alt="Sane's demonstration of spatial software." width="100%"/>